supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/06-Transform-Data-with-Spark.md

 7. Wait for the script to complete - this typically takes around 10 minutes, but in some cases may take longer.
 While you are waiting, review the [Apache Spark in Azure Synapse Analytics Core Concepts](https://learn.microsoft.com/azure/synapse-analytics/spark/apache-spark-concepts) article in the Azure Synapse Analytics documentation.

-## Task-02: Use a Spark notebook to transform data
+## Task 2: Use a Spark notebook to transform data

 1. After the deployment script has completed, in the Azure portal, go to the **dp203-*xxxxxxx*** resource group that it created, and notice that this resource group contains your Synapse workspace, a Storage account for your data lake, and an Apache Spark pool.